Knowledge Management - Synopsis

-Knowledge Management (KM) provides high-level data and knowledge organization skills to optimize the enterprise clinical, research, and educational initiatives.
-Collaborating with clinicians and researchers, highly trained information specialists embed best practices in organizing, structuring and reusing the institution’s knowledge.
-The information specialists that constitute the Knowledge Management team, in addition to their unique expertise in library and information science, also hold deep knowledge and expertise in the areas of adult learning, health literacy, molecular biology, public health, pharmacology and communication.
-Current knowledge management services include expert genetics/molecular biology information assistance to support biomedical research and in-depth clinical evidence to inform the development of local and national patient care guidelines.
+Knowledge Management (KM) at Vanderbilt University Medical Center (VUMC) provides high-level data and knowledge organization skills to optimize innovative clinical, research, and educational initiatives.
+Collaborating with clinicians and researchers, highly trained information specialists embed best practices in organizing, structuring, and reusing the institution’s knowledge.
+The information specialists who constitute the KM team, in addition to their unique expertise in library and information science, also hold deep knowledge and expertise in the areas of adult learning, health literacy, public health, pharmacogenetics, neuroscience, biosciences, and biostatistics.
+Current knowledge management services include expert genetics/biochemistry information assistance to support biomedical research and in-depth clinical evidence to inform the development of local and national patient care guidelines.

-The Knowledge Management (KM) team at Vanderbilt University Medical Center (VUMC) employs a matrix of strategies to foster evidence-based medicine (EBM) practice.
-Through the Digital Library, the team provides access to critical evidence-based resources including UpToDate®; Cochrane Database of Systematic Reviews, Reviews of Effects, and Register of Controlled Trials and the Methodology Register as well as to globally accessible EBM resources such as the National Guideline Clearinghouse™ and Choosing Wisely.
-The Digital Library also features KM's internally-developed EBM databases such as the Clinical Informatics Consult Service (CICS) Evidence Based Site, which houses evidence syntheses created in response to complex clinical queries, and the Pathway/Order Set Literature Locator, which contains expert search strategies and summaries of literature to support evidence-based development of standardized clinical practice.
-Access to key National Center for Biotechnology Information resources including PubMed, GenBank™, Entrez Gene™, and Map Viewer™, as well as others such as PharmGKB, Protein Data Bank (PDB), UCSC Genome Browser, Database of Genomic Variants (DGV), OpenHelix, OMIM and TRANSFAC is available throughout the Medical Center.
-In addition, the Medical Center information systems are accessible via the Digital Library.
+Evidence-based Practice Support.
+The Knowledge Management team employs a matrix of strategies to foster evidence-based medicine (EBM) practice.
+Through the Digital Library, the team curates and provides convenient access to critical evidence-based databases such as UpToDate and the Cochrane Library along with globally accessible EBM resources such as the National Guideline Clearinghouse and Choosing Wisely.
+VUMC students, staff, and faculty have access to key National Center for Biotechnology Information tools and resources, including PubMed, Gene, and BLAST, and other useful databases, such as PharmGKB, Protein Data Bank (PDB), UCSC Genome Browser, Database of Genomic Variants (DGV), OpenHelix, OMIM, and TRANSFAC.
+Medical Center information systems, including the medical record system StarPanel, are also accessible via the Digital Library.

-Knowledge Management's research interests include integrating evidence into the patient care and research workflow using informatics applications; assessing various stakeholder groups' interaction with health information; education, skills development, and leadership development of information professionals; optimal selection and use of information resources; health literacy projects and interventions; organizational knowledge management; and digital library development.
-The KM team recently concluded pioneering research investigating a new form of patient educational intervention that is centered on two key elements: literacy and learning styles.
-Data collected from an emergency medicine clinical trial validated the approach in hypertensive patients.
-Through the grant work, the team explored a similar experiment with a different population in the Vine Hill Clinic for both hypertension and diabetes patients.
-(IMLS National Leadership Grant LG-06-10-0186-10 December 1, 2010 – November 30, 2012.
-Using Patient Literacy Levels and Learning Style Preferences to Optimize the Delivery of Health Information).
-This research project established an infrastructure for developing customized information prescriptions that can be broadly adapted for use in varied care settings and with varied health conditions.
+Two research grants from the Institute of Museum and Library Science have enabled the KM team to research and implement pioneering patient education initiatives.
+The team conducted a series of studies to investigate both the effectiveness and applicability of a new form of patient educational intervention that is centered on two key elements: literacy and learning styles.
+Data collected from emergency medicine clinical trials validated the approach in hypertensive patients.
+The team confirmed the model’s generalizability by replicating the experiment with a different population in the Vine Hill Clinic for both hypertension and diabetes patients (IMLS National Leadership Grant LG-06-10-0186-10 December 1, 2010 – November 30, 2012.
+“Using Patient Literacy Levels and Learning Style Preferences to Optimize the Delivery of Health Information”).
+This research project established an infrastructure for developing customized information prescriptions that can be broadly adapted for use in varied care settings and with a range of health conditions.

-Last updated: January 21, 2014
+Last updated: September 9, 2014